cwleonard/game-off-2013/README.md

 Frogs.
 They know change all their lives.
 Starting out as tadpoles, they have to eat but not be eaten.
 They grow legs, lose their tails, and have to live on land for a while.
 But they return to the pond to start the cycle of life over again.

 I wrote this simple HTML5 Canvas game for the [GitHub Game-off 2013](https://github.com/github/game-off-2013).
-The theme was "change", which worked out well because I was able to make a frog-related game.
+The theme was "change," which worked out well because I was able to make a frog-related game.
 Most of the things I create tend to be frog-related.

 ### How to Play